realliyifei/userscript-wikipedia-optimizor/README.md

 An omnipotent all-in-one optimizor of wikipedia, containing all the features mentioned above

-Note that this theme is stil under development (beta version).
+Note that this theme is still under development (beta version).
 Further work is required to patch and clean the css code snippet and adjust the aesthetic design.
-However, this transformer theme is usable and you can just need to follow the procedures in the installation section.
+However, this transformer theme is usable now and you can just need to follow the procedures in the installation section.

 ### Academia Theme